Parking Rules and Regulations

 Motorcycle and Open Air Vehicles

-Motorcycle-specific permits are not offered.
-Motorcycles may display a TWU parking permit in a lockable permit holder where it can be seen easily and without difficulty.
-One (1) lockable permit holder is available from the Parking Department for those who have registered a motorcycle to their permit while supplies last.
-Motorcycles displaying a valid TWU parking permit may park in any zone specifically designated as motorcycle parking.
-Motorcycles displaying a valid parking permit may park in any zone appropriate for the displayed permit.
+Motorcycle specific permits are not available.
+Motorcycles must display a TWU parking permit in a secure holder that is clearly visible.
+Motorcycles with a valid TWU parking permit may park in any area designated specifically for motorcycle parking.
+Motorcycles displaying a valid parking permit can park in any zone that corresponds to the permit type.

-To use an ADA parking space on campus, an individual must own and display a state-issued ADA license plate or placard and must also purchase a TWU ADA parking permit.
-To purchase a TWU ADA parking permit please visit or call the parking department and:
+A person must meet two requirements to use an ADA parking space on campus.
+First they must own and display a state-issued ADA license plate or placard.
+Second, they must obtain a valid TWU ADA parking permit.
+To obtain a TWU ADA parking permit please visit or call the parking department and:

-• If using a license plate, including a specialty plate (e.g. Disabled Veterans or Purple Heart) present a copy of the tax receipt for your plate.
+- If using a license plate, including a specialty plate (e.g. Disabled Veterans) present a copy of the tax receipt.

-Designated ADA-accessible parking spaces are for the exclusive use of vehicles displaying state-issued disabled placards or license plates and a valid TWU visitor parking permit.
+Designated ADA accessible parking spaces are for the exclusive use of vehicles displaying state-issued disabled placards or license plates.
+A valid TWU visitor parking permit is also required.
 If ADA parking is not available, or if special arrangements are needed, please call the parking department at 940.898.2925.

 ParkMobile Lots